teimahu/freemind2testlink/README.md

-Use the test cases created by xmind and freemind to export the xml files that can be imported into testlink.
+#### **Use the test cases created by xmind and freemind to export the xml files that can be imported into [TestLink](https://github.com/TestLinkOpenSourceTRMS/testlink-code).**

 The use cases written by xmind should be exported to freemind format files (.mm suffix files).

-Xmind use case writing requirements:
+**Mindmap use case writing requirements:**

  * TestSuite needs to add the relevant icon: Banner (no requirement for color)
  * Step-by-step use cases require the addition of associated icons: Stars (no color required)